 Prior to joining McConnell Valdés, Mrs. García-Fontán was a member of a major San Juan law firm.
 She also worked with a Chapter 13 Trustee, where she reviewed and evaluated a caseload of approximately three thousand cases to determine compliance with Bankruptcy Code and other applicable laws.
 She also worked as In-House Counsel for the Workout and Bankruptcy Unit of one of Puerto Rico's top financial institutions.

 Ms. García-Fontán regularly serves as speaker in Bankruptcy seminars and as Guest Lecturer at Law School courses.
 In one of her latest seminars, the American Bankruptcy Institute’s 2016 Caribbean Insolvency Symposium, she participated in a panel which was comprised, among others, by the two current Chapter 13 Trustees in the Island.
 In the first English compilation of the Puerto Rico Bar Association’s Law Journal which was dedicated exclusively to the discussion of Bankruptcy Law, she published the article titled “Considerations for Mortgage Creditors in Chapter 13 cases”.
 This task was organized by the Bankruptcy Commission of the Puerto Rico Bar Association, of which she is also a member.
+She has also served as instructor of the Bankruptcy Practice and Procedure review course offered by the Puerto Rico Chapter of the Federal Bar Association.

 - Cox Santiago v.
 Rushmore Loan Management Services (In re Cox Santiago), 2016 Bankr.
 LEXIS 309.
 In this case, Plaintiff alleged that the financial institution’s proof of claim was untimely filed and that the mortgage note was null for failure to comply with the Puerto Rico Notarial Law, in an attempt to avoid Defendant’s lien.
 The Bankruptcy Court granted Rushmore’s request for dismissal for Plaintiff’s failure to state a claim and concluded that the proof of claim was timely filed and that the Notary Public fully complied with Article 57 of the Notarial Law.
 In the context of adversary proceedings, the case was selected for discussion by Honorable Judge Edward A. Godoy as one of the “Case Law-Recent Developments in Consumer Cases” of the 2017 Bankruptcy Seminar hosted by the Bankruptcy Commission of the Puerto Rico Bar Association.